EU summit: Angela Merkel 'not optimistic' of coronavirus rescue deal | DW | 17.07.2020

 The German chancellor's comments came ahead of a two-day EU summit in Brussels where leaders will try to finalize a €750-billion coronavirus recovery plan.
 Other leaders echoed her pessimism.

-German Chancellor Angela Merkel was expecting a tough round of negotiations on a multibillion-euro coronavirus recovery plan, at an EU summit in Brussels on Friday.
+German Chancellor Angela Merkel said on Friday she expected a tough round of negotiations on a multibillion-euro coronavirus recovery plan, at an EU summit in Brussels.

 "We are going into the consultations with a lot of vigor, but I must also say that the differences are still very, very large and I cannot, therefore, predict whether we will be able to reach an agreement this time," she said.